jsynowiec/airqmon/README.md

 - [Airly][airly] - over 20k sensor stations in many cities around the world in addition to data provided from third-party services like PurpleAir.
 Check the [Airly map][airly-map] for full coverage.

-**Disclaimer:** Airqmon app builds available as a [precompiled packages][airqmon-latest-release] are using my own, personal [Airly][airly] API key which falls under the general [Airly free usage rate limits][airly-pricing].
+**Disclaimer:** Airqmon API is using my own personal [Airly][airly] API key, which falls under the general [Airly free usage rate limits][airly-pricing].
 When inquired about increasing the limits to sustain the rising number of Airqmon's users, Airly asked me in return to sign a legally binding contract.
 Due to the nature of this project, I am unable to comply with this demand.
-As a result, at certain user threshold, Airqmon will stop displaying air quality data.
+As a result, Airqmon will stop displaying air quality data at a certain user threshold, or the displayed data will be outdated.

-## Installation
+## Build & installation

+1. Clone the [latest release][airqmon-latest-release].
+2. Provide your own Google Geolocation API key in the `keys.json` file.
+3. Install the dependancies with `yarn install`.
+4. Build the binary with `yarn run package`.
-Download the [latest release][airqmon-latest-release], unzip and drag to your `Applications` folder.
+5. Drag the binary to your `Applications` folder.

-### Update

-Simply overwrite previous application in your `Applications` folder with a newer version of Airqmon.

 ## Preferences

 There are a few options available to customize on the preferences window that you can access by clicking on the button with a cog or by pressing the `⌘ + ,` shortcut.

+## Airqmon API

+From version 2, Airmoqn uses the Airmon API, a companion service, to find the nearest station and fetch measurements.

 ## FAQ